Agheb/PyRunnerGame/Readme.md

     - basic usage of the Render and Music Thread are below
         - make sure your drawing functions return their rects (in a list or single rect) to the main function @all
             - this allows the main function to pass it to the Render Thread for partial screen updates @all
+        - draw to an own surface, not the main screen @all
+            - blit your surface to the main screen from the main through the RenderThread @all
+                - the main function has to be able to get your screen from your class
+            - make the surface resizable if the screen/window size changes @all
 - [ ] package things up to deploy @wankmueller
     - [ ] maintain Python 2.7 compatibility @all